Carrie A. Buck: Early life

 Buck was born in 1971 in Sioux City, Iowa.
 She received a bachelor's of science degree in elementary education from Montana State University in 1995.
-She received a masters' degree in administration and supervision from the University of Phoenix in 1998 and a doctorate degree in organizational leadership from NOVA Southeastern University in 2006.
+She received a master's degree in administration and supervision from the University of Phoenix in 1998 and a doctorate degree in organizational leadership from NOVA Southeastern University in 2006.
 She is married to Eric S. Buck and the couple have four children: Collen, Colbie, Branson and Barrett.

 She began teaching English as a second language students at an elementary school in Las Vegas, Nevada, in 1996.
 She became the principal of C.T.
 Sewell Elementary School in Henderson, Nevada, during the 2005/2006 school year, when the school was ranked as one of the lowest-performing elementary schools in Nevada.
 She increased test scores in both math and English and won a Milken Educator Award when the school became a National Title I School.
 In 2014, she became principal of the Pinecrest Academy, a charter school in Henderson.
 She became president of the Pinecrest Foundation, a non-profit focusing on providing funding for charter school initiatives.